-Ward's Canyon is the reach of the mainstem Klamath River in which Copco No. 1 and Copco No.2 Dams were constructed.
+Ward's Canyon is the reach of the mainstem Klamath River in which Copco No. 1 and Copco No. 2 Dams were constructed.
 Ward's Canyon extends from a point approximately 1,000 feet upstream of the Copco No. 1 Dam to the Copco No. 2 Powerhouse.
 The Copco No. 2 Bypass Reach is within Ward's Canyon and extends from Copco No. 2 Dam to the Copco No. 2 Powerhouse.
-The Renewal Corporation will not undertake any decommissioning, monitoring, restoration, rehabilitation or adaptive management work in the Copco No. 2 Bypass Reach, which is outside of the Limits of Work.
-Notwithstanding the previous sentence, the Renewal Corporation may remove a limited number of trees located in the Copco No. 2 Bypass Reach river channel, if needed to protect public safety for navigation.
-Such tree removal will be based on consultation with the BLM, California Department of Fish and Wildlife (CDFW) and California State Water Resources Control Board (SWRCB).
-The Renewal Corporation will report any such tree removal work in the Annual Compliance Report that will be prepared and submitted in accordance with Section 7.0 of the RAMP.
+The Renewal Corporation will remove selected trees located in the Copco No. 2 Bypass Reach river channel in the pre-drawdown year to protect public boating safety.